 - 1. GEO 886 Research Design in Geography (3 credits) - 2.
 GEO 986 Theory and Methods in Geography (3 credits) - 3.
 Two Geography seminars (6 credits): - 4.
-One advanced level tool course (800 or 900 level) (3-4 credits) - Electives (15 credits minimum) as approved by the student's Guidance Committee - 6.
-GEO 999 Dissertation credits (24 credits) - Pass the comprehensive examination.
+One advanced level tool course (800 or 900 level) (3-4 credits) - 5.
+Electives (15 credits minimum) as approved by the student's Guidance Committee - 6.
+GEO 999 Dissertation credits All doctoral students must register for and successfully complete a minimum of 24 credits and no more than 36. - 7.
+Complete GradPlan by the end of your second semester.
+GradPlan was developed for Ph.D. students to lay out their Ph.D. program of study and make notes on the requirements as they are completed. http://grad.msu.edu/gradplan/Default.aspx